Rh blood group system: Nomenclature

-The Wiener system used the Rh–Hr nomenclature.
-This system was based on the theory that there was one gene at a single locus on each of the 2 copies of chromosome 1, each contributing to production of multiple antigens.
+The Wiener system uses the Rh–Hr nomenclature.
+This system is based on the theory that there is one gene at a single locus on each of the two copies of chromosome 1, each contributing to production of multiple antigens.
 In this theory, a gene R1 is supposed to give rise to the "blood factors" Rh0, rh′, and rh″ (corresponding to modern nomenclature of the D, C, and E antigens) and the gene r to produce hr′ and hr″ (corresponding to modern nomenclature of the c and e antigens).

 Notations of the two theories are used interchangeably in blood banking (e.g., Rho(D) meaning RhD positive).
 Wiener's notation is more complex and cumbersome for routine use.
 Because it is simpler to explain, the Fisher–Race theory has become more widely used.

 DNA testing has shown that both are partially correct: There are in fact two linked genes, the RHD gene which produces a single immune specificity (anti-D) and the RHCE gene with multiple specificities (anti-C, anti-c, anti-E, anti-e).
 Thus, Wiener's postulate that a gene could have multiple specificities (something many did not give credence to originally) has been proved to be correct.
-On the other hand, Wiener's theory that there is only one gene has proved to be incorrect, as has the Fisher–Race theory that there are three genes, rather than the 2.
+On the other hand, Wiener's theory that there is only one gene has proved to be incorrect, as has the Fisher–Race theory that there are three genes, rather than the two.
 The CDE notation used in the Fisher–Race nomenclature is sometimes rearranged to DCE to more accurately represent the co-location of the C and E encoding on the RhCE gene, and to make interpretation easier.